-FHWA, FTA and MassDOT have designated transportation safety as a top priority.
-The CMMPO's principal Transportation Safety Project Development goal is to recommend and program improvements that reduce or eliminate recurring crash incidents and associated fatalities, injuries, and property damage.
+FHWA, FTA, and MassDOT have designated transportation safety as a top priority.
+The CMMPO's principal Transportation Safety Project Development goal is to recommend and program improvements that reduce or eliminate recurring crash incidents and associated fatalities, injuries, property damage, ultimately reaching zero-deaths within the transportation system.

 MassDOT's Strategic Highway Safety Program (SHSP) sets policies and priorities for safety planning and projects statewide.
-The 2018 Massachusetts SHSP was consistent with requirements outlined in the Federal transportation legislation, FAST Act.
-Currently, MassDOT is leading an update effort for a new SHSP.
+The 2023 Massachusetts SHSP was consistent with requirements outlined in the Federal transportation legislation, Bipartisan Infrastructure Law (BIL).

 In addition, the WRTA and its contractors are responsible for transit safety in accordance with Federal and MassDOT requirements.
 CMRPC Transit staff monitor and report transit safety performance statistics to both.
-Staff is responsible for assisting the WRTA with Transit Asset Management (TAM) Plan, which directly supports transportation safety, and the Public Transit Agency Safety Plan (PTASP).
+Staff are responsible for assisting the WRTA with Transit Asset Management (TAM) Plan, which directly supports transportation safety, and the Public Transit Agency Safety Plan (PTASP).

 Finally, the CMMPO acts as the fiduciary agent of the Central Region Homeland Security Advisory Council (CRHSAC) supporting all tasks and activities related to security planning in the region.
-Transportation security refers to both personal and homeland security, including the attention to vulnerability to intentional attack and natural disasters -and associated evacuation procedures.
+Transportation security refers to both personal and homeland security, including the attention to vulnerability regarding intentional attack and natural disasters -and associated evacuation procedures.
 The CMMPO's priority is to ensure that the transportation system is secure for all users.

-- Preparation of a CMMPO 2017-2019 Safety Report.
+- Completion of a CMMPO 2017-2019 Safety Report.
 The Report contained the Highway Safety Improvement Program (HSIP)-eligible crash locations for automobiles, bicycles and pedestrians.
-The report also highlighted the region's top crash 'corridors' and identified the top three crash locations in each CMMPO community, regardless of its status in the region's 'Top 5%' crash location listing. - Participation in MassDOT Roadway Safety Audits for current and future year HSIPeligible TIP projects. - Initiation of Road Safety Audits (RSAs) on non HSIP-eligible projects to provide communities with safety recommendations that could be incorporated into annual roadway projects. - Mapping of crash data to assist various stakeholder groups' safety improvement efforts.
+The report also highlighted the region's top crash 'corridors' and identified the top three crash locations in each CMMPO community, regardless of its status in the region's 'Top 5%' crash location listing. - Participation in MassDOT Roadway Safety Audits for current and future year HSIP-eligible TIP projects. - Initiation of Road Safety Audits (RSAs) on non HSIP-eligible projects to provide communities with safety recommendations that could be incorporated into annual roadway projects. - Mapping of crash data to assist various stakeholder groups' safety improvement efforts. - Creation of SHSP Emphasis Area Index Map for Region to identify priority road segments. - Assistance to MassDOT staff in developing "Systemic Approaches to Low-Cost Safety Enhancements". - Assistance with development of a Massachusetts Emergency Management Agency-funded Pre-Disaster Mitigation Plan for the region.

-- Assistance to MassDOT staff in developing "Systemic Approaches to Low-Cost Safety Enhancements". - Assistance with development of a Massachusetts Emergency Management Agencyfunded Pre-Disaster Mitigation Plan for the region. - Assistance to WRTA with development of a Continuity of Operations Plan (COOP) and periodic updates. - Coordination of public transit providers operating in the region through CMMPO Advisory Committee activities supporting 3C transportation process. - Assistance to WRTA with TAM Plan and PTASP development, monitoring, and reporting. - Assistance communities with local Neighborhood Safety Walks in areas with high truck volumes.
+- Assistance to WRTA with development of a Continuity of Operations Plan (COOP) and periodic updates. - Coordination of public transit providers operating in the region through CMMPO Advisory Committee activities supporting 3C transportation process. - Assistance to WRTA with TAM Plan and PTASP development, monitoring, and reporting. - Assistance communities with local Neighborhood Safety Walks in areas with high truck volumes.